dapr/docs/daprdocs/content/en/developing-applications/integrations/cloud-providers/authenticating-azure.md

 }
 ```

-From the list above, `principalId` is the value that you can use to set the optional `azureClientId` value in the metadata.
-However, that is usually not necessary, unless you have more than one identity assigned to a resource and you need to specify the one to use.
+From the list above, take note of **`principalId`** which is the ID of the Service Principal that was created.
+You'll need that to grant access to Azure resources to your Service Principal.

 ## Support for other Azure environments